Government Museum, Tiruchirappalli: Exhibits

 The stone idols in the sculpture park forms the outdoor exhibits.
 The park opened on 17 Apr 2012 has about 45 Hindu sculptures of gods and goddesses dating 13th century to 18th century including sacrificial altar, stone nandis and lingams.

 The museum also has an ecology section which houses a collection of rare insects, birds and mammals.

-Rare sculpture from tanjavur paintings displaying Lord Thirumal as crawling Krishna is on the display.
-Also the display of Goddess Durga, Saint Manickavasagar, Chandra Sekhare and Lord Nataraj can be seen.
+A rare sculpture from Tanjavur paintings displaying Lord Thirumal as crawling Krishna is on the display.
+The display of Goddess Durga, Saint Manickavasagar, Chandra Sekhare and Lord Nataraj can also be seen.

-Timings
+Timing

 It is open throughout the year (Morning 10.00 AM to Evening 5.00 PM except every Friday).